Blumlaut/EasyAdmin-docs/docs/discordbot.md

 # Discord Bot

-EasyAdmin 6.6 ships with a Discord Bot that allows admins to manage their server entirely from Discord.
+EasyAdmin 6.6 ships with a Discord bot that allows admins to manage their server entirely from Discord.

 ![](https://blumlaut.me/s/YQDZAm9Cjnwpmc5/preview)

 ## Features

-The Discord Bot ships within EasyAdmin and does not need an external host to run on, this is beneficial for people running a containerized FiveM server, or are renting a server with ZAP-Hosting, as these can simply use the bot within their FiveM server.
+The Discord bot ships within EasyAdmin and does not need an external host to run on, this is beneficial for people running a containerized FiveM server, or are renting a server with ZAP-Hosting, as these can simply use the bot within their FiveM server.

 The current feature set includes:

-- most user actions (kick, (un)ban, mute, freeze, slap, warn)
+- Most user actions (kick, (un)ban, mute, freeze, slap, warn)
-- ability to add and remove principals, allowing discord users to be added to ACE groups on discord, without having to join or edit the server.
+- Ability to add and remove principals, allowing discord users to be added to ACE groups on discord, without having to join or edit the server.
 - A live server status, with player count infos, admins online, open&claimed reports, active entities, amount of upvotes assigned to the server and uptime
 - area cleanup for vehicles, peds and objects
 - A player list with pagination (fully onesync compatible)